BobbySchell/Joint-Association-of-Genetic-Risk-with-Incident-CAD-and-Accelerometer-Measured-PA/ReadMe.md

 ---

-Documents in this repository and their role in the study replication
+Folder Structure in this repository and their role in the study replication
 ------------

-UPDATE THIS FOR PAPER...
-1. Overview of data processing and analysis steps.docx.
-This is the organizing document that references all of the other files required for successfully replicating this study.
-2. STEPS FOR COHORT FILTER (and docs)
-3. STEPS FOR PHENOTYPIC DATA PROCESSING (and docs)
-4. STEPS FOR GENETIC DATA PROCESSING (and docs)
-5. STEPS FOR MERGING GENETIC AND PHENOTYPIC DATA (and docs)
-6. SANITY CHECKS PERFORMED AND RATIONALE DOCUMENT (and docs)
-7. ANALYSIS CODE FOR RUNNING THE MODELS AND PRODUCING FIGURES AND TABLES (and docs)

-*SHOULD ALSO REFERENCE USEFUL RESOURCES USED TO HELP CREATE THIS
+1. Code Required - This folder contains all of the code used to process the data, perform all analyses, and produce figures in JupyterLab Notebooks.
+2. Replications - This folder contains all of the results of studies we replicated.
+Most importantly, we validate the polygenic risk score and physical activity exposures.
+3. Storage - This is a folder being used to store documents off of my hard drive temporarily.